hyperledger-archives/grid-rfcs/text/0000-grid-governance.md

 ## Project Team Hierarchy

-The Sawtooth governance model consists of a root team and a number of subteams.
+The Grid governance model consists of a root team and a number of subteams.
 Team rosters should be kept public and easily accessible.

 ### Root Team